Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Numerical methods

 \section{Numerical methods}

-In this chapter we describe the method named exact diagonalization used to solve the many-body Schr\"odinger equation.
+In this chapter we describe the method named direct diagonalization to find an approximate solution of the many-body Schr\"odinger equation.
 The technical aspects on how to construct the matrix Hamiltonian, to choose a suitable many-body basis of the Fock space, and how to calculate the two-body matrix elements are discussed in detail.
 Finally, we use the two-particle system, that has an analytical solution~\cite{Two.atoms}, as a benchmark of our numerical procedure.